-To start with, look at the basics of forming Savings Groups (SG MANUALS).
-If you are thinking of including SGs in a program that does other things, like agriculture or health, check out Combining Savings Groups and Other Activities.
-Finally, if you are interested in encouraging relations between SGs and banks or MFIs or SACCOs, be sure to look at Promoting Relations between Savings Groups and Financial Service Providers.
+If you are thinking of including SGs in a program that does other things, like agriculture or health, scroll down to Combining Savings Groups and Other Activities.
+Finally, if you are interested in encouraging relations between SGs and banks or MFIs or SACCOs, then you might want to start with this short paper that will help you think clearly about the different options.
+Then, read the post below called Promoting Relations between Savings Groups and Financial Service Providers.

 These are our recommendations - but of course think for yourself and see what other people say.
 Start with these, and then be sure to read the section on Protecting Savings Groups and their Members.